kolide/launcher/docs/architecture/2024-10-23_osquery_refactor.md

 ## Context

+Throughout this ADR, `osquery instance` refers to the `OsqueryInstance` struct that is responsible for running the osquery process and its extension servers, and providing access to the process via the extension client.
+The `osquery process` refers specifically to the process created by execing the osqueryd binary.
+The `osquery runner` or `runner` refers to the `Runner` struct that is responsible for managing the osquery instance.
+The `osquery extension` refers primarily to the `Extension` struct, which is used by the `kolide_grpc` plugin.
+The table plugin is largely elided from discussion here, as that extension is much more trivial to move around in the codebase.

-We want to be able to run between 0 and n osquery instances; currently, we run exactly one.
-In the short term, we want to be able to split up where Kolide queries run versus where tenant queries run, so that if a tenant creates a query that causes issues with osquery, the Kolide queries will still run.
-(This amounts to running 2 osquery instances.)
+We want to be able to run between 0 and n osquery processes; currently, we run exactly one.
+In the short term, we want to be able to split up where Kolide queries run versus where tenant queries run, so that if a tenant creates a query that causes issues with the osquery process, the Kolide queries will still run.
+(This amounts to running 2 osquery processes.)
 In the longer term, we want to support multitenant installations.
-This will mean 1 osquery instance for Kolide queries, and 1 osquery instance per tenant.
+This will mean 1 osquery process for Kolide queries, and 1 osquery process per tenant.
+We will accomplish this by running 1 osquery instance for Kolide queries, and 1 osquery instance per tenant.

 ### Current implementation